techworkersco/twc-site-berlin/_news/2021-07-18-cobot-woco-interview.md

 tags: works-councils
 ---

-The following is the first of a planned series of interviews with Works Councils (*Betriebsräte*) in Berlin tech companies, conducted by Berlin TWC's content team.
+The following is the first of a planned series of interviews with Works Councils (*Betriebsräte*) in Berlin tech companies, conducted by the content team of Berlin Tech Workers Coalition.

-For the first episode, we are very happy to hear from the recently elected Works Councillor at Cobot, a small Berlin software company.
+For the first episode, we are very happy to hear from the recently elected Works Councillor at [Cobot](https://www.cobot.me/en), a small Berlin-based software company.

 **What company do you work for and since when does a Works Council exist/are you part of?**